 On the basis of current available information, there seems to be no old tradition in the use of one joint coat of arms (ancestral arms) within the Macrander family.

 Seal of Arnold Langemann (Macrander)

 Below, the personal seal of Arnold Langemann (Macrander) from 1587.
-Currently, it is still being investigated whether he has consistently used this coat of arms his whole life.
-If so, also this coat of arms can be used by all his descendants, next to coats of arms 1 and 2, but only as long as they bear the family name Macrander.
+Currently, it is still being investigated whether he has consistently used this coat of arms over the years.
+Besides coat of arms 1 and 2, also this old coat of arms - dating from 1587 - can be used by all his descendants, but only as long as they bear the family name Macrander.